turbot/steampipe-plugin-tailscale/docs/table/tailscale_acl_acl.md

 # Table: tailscale_acl_acl

-The acls for the tailnet policy are a list of access rules for your network.
+The ACLs for the tailnet represent a list of access rules for your network.

 ## Examples

-### Get the users having acces to each device
+### Get the users having access to each device

 ```sql
 with user_groups as (